DEFRA/fcp-sfd-crm/README.md

 ## Environment variables

 Create a `.env` file in the root of the project with the required environment variables.
-The following DEFRA_ID variables are need to be added onto the `.env` file, values for some of the variables are in Bitwarden.
+The following variables need to be added into the `.env` file, values for some of the variables may be stored in Bitwarden.
 ```bash
 CRM_AUTH_TENANT_ID
 CRM_AUTH_CLIENT_ID